The Diamond Circle in Iceland

 You won’t need to walk a lot to reach them, as the car park is just next to the area.
 So you won’t miss it as you can easily see it from Route 1.

 Photo: Thanks to the smoke, Hverir is easy to spot

 These fumaroles are caused by the magma chamber which stands around 3km below.
-When the water goes deeper, it gets warmed and goes up to the surface, taking with it hydrogen sulfide, which is the reason for this rotten egg smell.
+When the water goes deeper, it gets warmed and goes up to the surface, taking with it hydrogen sulfide, which is the reason for the smell of rotten eggs.

-But don’t be scared of that, the place will offer you a unique show and incredible colors that will make you forget the smell!
+But don’t be scared of that, the place will offer you a unique show and incredible colors that will make you forget all about the smell!